-The Bennett Institute for Public Policy at the University of Cambridge aims to become a world-leader in achieving successful and sustainable solutions to some of the most pressing problems of our time.
+The Bennett Institute for Public Policy at the University of Cambridge aims to develop successful and sustainable solutions to some of the most pressing problems of our time.

-This is a critical moment to establish such an Institute, which has at its heart a commitment to a deeper analysis of the economic, social and political systems in which policy is developed; the creation of powerful new networks of policy-makers, influencers and researchers; and the development of a new generation of reflexive and critical policy leaders.
+This is a critical moment for this aim, which has at its heart a commitment to a deeper analysis of the economic, social and political systems in which policy is developed; the creation of powerful new networks of policy-makers, influencers and researchers; and the development of a new generation of reflexive and critical policy leaders.

-We will be bringing together the world-class research of Cambridge in technology, engineering and the natural sciences with a deep understanding of the social and political forces that are remaking democracy and generating fundamental challenges for governments across the world.
+We bring together the world-class research of Cambridge in technology, engineering and the natural sciences with a deep understanding of the social and political forces that are remaking democracy and generating fundamental challenges for governments across the world.

 Our work reflects a readiness to move away from the technocratic assumption that there are technical fixes or ready-made solutions to intractable challenges arising from resource scarcity.

-The Institute will seek to drive forward research into the growing demand for a more equitable distribution of the world’s natural and social assets and examine the impact that technological change is having on the nature of work, community and consumption around the world.
+The Institute is driving forward research into the growing demand for a more equitable distribution of the world’s natural and social assets and examine the impact that technological change is having on the nature of work, community and consumption around the world.

-Our research is organised into several distinct research programmes, each of which contains a number of particular projects.
+Our research is organised into several programmes, each containing a number of projects.
 These programmes are designed around some of the major policy challenges of the 21st century and reflect concentrations of research strength within Cambridge.
-Our initial research programmes lie in the following areas:
+Our initial research programmes are: Place, Progress and Productivity.